Jana-Marie/tesla-midiplayer/README.md

 # tesla midi player

 ./run splits a Midi file into its channels and sends two channels each to a connected Tesla coil.
 The mapping is done automatically depending on the connected midi tesla coils.
+This project was created to control [Niklas pcbtc](https://github.com/NiklasFauth/pcbtc).

 The kernel module for a virtual midi device must be loaded first and before a Tesla coil is connected.